Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DmgUnitNum is Medium THEN NeedLogistics is Medium IF DmgUnitNum is Low THEN NeedLogistics is Low
-IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is High IF NeedLogistics is High THEN Logistics is L
+IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is High IF NeedLogistics is High THEN Logistics is LHigh